RunbookSolutions/agent/README.md

 ```

 ## Expected Server Responses
-Due to the Agent's nature; it can easily be used by others outside of RunbookSolutions.
+Due to the agent's nature, it can easily be used by others outside of RunbookSolutions.

-To implement a backend for this agent you will need to provided the following endpoints.
+To implement a backend for this agent, you will need to provide the following endpoints.

 `GET /api/agent` for the agent to load information about itself.
-This endpoint also provides the agent with a list of PLUGIN_ID's that it needs to load.
+This endpoint also provides the agent with a list of PLUGIN_IDs that it needs to load.

 `GET /api/agent/plugin/{PLUGIN_ID}` for the agent to download plugins.
 This endpoint also provides details about commands the plugin provides.

 `GET /api/agent/tasks` for the agent to load tasks that it needs to run.
-Tasks include scheduled and one-off tasks to run; and will always present tasks until they are removed from the backend.
-This allows for the agent to restart without skipping task execution.
+Tasks include scheduled and one-off tasks to run and will always present tasks until they are removed from the backend.
+This allows the agent to restart without skipping task execution.

 Additional details can be found on the [Expected Server Responses](/docs/Responses.md) page.